Playing for time and sticking to the free trade guns is what Canada appears to be doing.

 Mulroney meanwhile, clearly enjoyed his time talking to CropConnect, where hundreds of farmers benefitting from free trade gave him warm applause and no tough questions.

-Charlie Mayer, the former Manitoba Member of Parliament and Agriculture Minister who broke oats out from the Canadian Wheat Board’s control, sat nearby.
+Charlie Mayer, the former Manitoba MP and federal agriculture minister who broke oats out from the Canadian Wheat Board’s control, sat nearby.

 Mulroney waxed on about how much free-flowing trade had helped the agriculture sector, despite a barrage of claims in the 1988 election that it would make Canada a crippled dependence of the U.S.